|

 is it everyone fears?
 Were all afraid that if we really change our

-lives and witness the truth, our families will
+lives and witness the truth, our social status

-reject us.
-Were afraid that our husbands or wives will divorce us and
+will change.
+Were afraid that our husbands or wives will divorce us

-and friends will criticize us.
-Were afraid that our social prestige
+and friends will criticize and reject us.
+Were afraid that our careers

 And, in being afraid of